Intersections Between Pragmatist and Continental Feminism

 Ladelle McWhorter's Bodies and Pleasures: Foucault and the Politics of Sexual Normalization (1999) does not explicitly appeal to pragmatist philosophy, but its affinities with pragmatist methods and concerns can be drawn out.
 McWhorter argues that the value of Foucault's philosophy should not be judged by the truth (or falsity) of what it says, a method of evaluation that relies upon what Rorty (1979) calls “the mirror of nature.”
 In its place, McWhorter asks feminist and other readers of Foucault to pragmatically judge his work on what it does, that is, on the transformative impact that it has on their lives.
 Using her own life as a text, McWhorter “takes an experience of reading Foucault's works as [her] point of analysis” (1999, xix) and demonstrates the feminist-friendly effects of Foucault's particular account of bodies, pleasures, and the formation of sexual subjects.

-In Embodied Care: Jane Addams, Maurice Merleau-Ponty, and Feminist Ethics (2004), Maurice Hamington argues that human bodies are built for care and that care can only be understood properly in conjunction with its embodied dimensions.
+Pragmatist resources for thinking about embodiment also is the subject of Maurice Hamington's (2004) Embodied Care: Jane Addams, Maurice Merleau-Ponty, and Feminist Ethics.
+In that book, Hamington argues that human bodies are built for care and that care can only be understood properly in conjunction with its embodied dimensions.
 Distinguishing care—a contextual, corporeal, interdependent way of being in the world—from the theory of care ethics, Hamington intersects Merleau-Ponty's phenomenology of bodily habits with American pragmatist Jane Addams' embodied practices of democracy and citizenship to demonstrate the body's centrality to feminist ethics.
 Developing the concepts of caring habits, caring knowledge, and caring imagination, Hamington affirms Jane Addams' “simple yet powerful mandate that we boldly experience one another” through our embodied practices of care (2004, 145).

 6.2 The Concept of the Other